 Creating a successful teacher/student match is very important to us.
 Our faculty members have many specializations, diverse talents, teaching styles and personalities.
 The more we know about the way you or your child learns, their goals and interests, the more likely we are going to create a lasting and reward pairing.
 Your first step is to fill out the student profile form.
-This will be received by the Director of Private instruction.
 After careful review, a member of our placement team will then contact you to discuss placement with a Conservatory faculty member.

-At SSC we feel that that finding the right teacher for you or your child is paramount.
-It's an important and often impactful relationship and a trial lesson gives you an opportunity to meet the faculty member and ascertain whether their teaching style and personality are a good match for you or your child's learning style and personality.
+At SSC we feel that finding the right teacher for you or your child is paramount therefore we highly recommend a trial lesson first.
+This gives you an opportunity to meet the faculty member and ascertain whether their teaching style and personality are a good match for you or your child.

 As a non-profit we cannot afford to give lessons away for free.
 Trial lessons, offered at the normal lesson price, offer students a chance to meet with a teacher to assess whether this is a good match and visit our community before a commitment is made.